Kanomble/celery_blast/README.md

 ## BLAST Databases
 ### BLAST database preparation
 Currently BLAST databases are downloaded from the BLAST FTP site provided by the NCBI.
-First the software downloads the refseq assembly summary file from the refseq (FTP)[ftp://ftp.ncbi.nih.gov/genomes/refseq/] directory.
+First the software downloads the refseq assembly summary file from the refseq [FTP](ftp://ftp.ncbi.nih.gov/genomes/refseq/) directory.
 This summary file inherits 226337 assembly entries.
 The application loads this summary file into a pandas dataframe, that gets processed.
-As a first step of database creation, the user has to define the level of assembly completeness (e.g. 'Complete Genome','Chromosome','Contig' and 'Scaffold') and optionally a taxonomic node file.
+As a first step of database creation, the user has to define the level of assembly completeness (e.g. 'Complete Genome', 'Chromosome', 'Contig' and 'Scaffold') and optionally a taxonomic node file.
 Based on the `assembly_level` and (if the taxonomic node file is provided) `taxid` columns the summary file gets filtered.
-For example the user could specify the completeness levels 'Complete Genome' and 'Chromosome' and the `apes.taxids` file, then the summary file gets filtered by the provided taxids, which reside in the `apes.taxids` file and the assembly levels, which results into an table with 6 entries (20.04.2021).
+For example, the user could specify the assembly levels of the new database as `Complete Genome` and `Chromosome` and the `apes.taxids` file as taxonomy limitation.
+According to this setup, the summary file gets filtered by the provided taxids (which reside in the `apes.taxids` file) and the assembly levels, which results into an table with 6 entries (20.04.2021).

 If the user submits the form, a `BlastDatabase` model instance and a database directory with a file, that contains the filtered table, is created.
 The model is saved into the database without an associated `TaskResult`, thus yet it is not downloaded and formatted.